Last updated on October 1st, 2021 at 01:12 pm

 By combining the headache location with associated symptoms, patterns, and characteristics of the headache, it can then be more accurately narrowed down.
 This in turn makes choosing the correct treatment more accurate and effective.
 This is absolutely key.
 The end result is that you are on the more appropriate path to improvement rather than someone throwing “headache” pills randomly at a headache that they haven’t given a specific name to, and the treatment they are using may not be the treatment that your specific type of headache needs (and sometimes it can even make it worse).
 I see this scenario in my headache clinic every day given the shortage of headache specialists.
 This is why I created a FREE headache and facial pain symptom checker as discussed further down.

-Let’s take migraine as just one example.
+Let’s take migraine as just one example, which is discussed in much greater detail here.
 Migraine can vary widely in its location between patients and between attacks within the same patient.
 Any one of those Googled headache location terms listed at the top could potentially represent migraine.
 Those locations could also represent many other specific types of headaches as well, and they would require a much different type of treatment or evaluation than migraine would.
 The headache location doesn’t fully match with migraine until you combine it with the required criteria of associated symptoms that make the migraine diagnosis which may include a combination of symptoms such as nausea, sensitivity to light (photophobia), sensitivity to sound (phonophobia), throbbing or pounding pain, moderate to severe pain intensity, worsening with exercise, one sided predominance, and of course ruling out other more concerning “secondary” causes of the headaches.
 So clearly, Googling the headache location alone doesn’t help you figure out the cause or type of the headache at all, nor the most effective treatment.
 The bottom line is that location of pain alone doesn’t narrow down the type of headache or facial pain that you have.
 The associated symptoms and patterns that go with the headache are the keys to the possible headache types.

 Thus, I created a FREE headache and facial pain symptom checker.
 The purpose is to help you with more personalized self-research with a list of possible headache types to discuss with your local doctor in hopes of helping you and your doctor have a better discussion of possible headache types, as well as better treatment considerations.
 Remember, any type of headache and facial pain requires an office visit and physical examination with your doctor.
 This symptom checker tool is purely educational to provoke thinking of a variety of headache possibilities.
 However, bad causes of headache can present as mild and simple headache disorders such as migraine.
 So, a visit to your doctor to evaluate your headache is a mandatory step that you must do.